Listening to Mothers Reports and Surveys

 Five national Listening to Mothers surveys have been conducted in partnership with Harris Interactive – three initial surveys and two follow-up surveys directed to initial participants, The survey reports and associated materials are available for free at the links below.
 Carrying out a series of surveys allows us to track core items over time and to include new priority items as our maternity and health care systems evolve.

 Datasets from these surveys are freely available to interested researchers via the Odum Institute’s Dataverse at the University of North Carolina (search for Listening to Mothers).
 We encourage researchers to use and adapt items in our questionnaires.
 However, researchers who are not collaborating with our investigator team may not use our trademark, Listening to Mothers.

-Listening to Mothers in California Survey (in progress)
+Listening to Mothers in California Survey (2018)